 Summer evokes lazy weekend afternoons by the pool with your favorite people and the mouth-watering smell of barbecue wafting through the air.
 You can recreate that sensation in your kitchen any day of the week with these avocado and BBQ sauce recipes.

 First off, a quick tip on choosing perfectly ripe avocados.
 Look for the ones in the store with dark green or even black skins that are a little bumpy to the touch and give just a little when you can squeeze them in the palm of your hand.

 When you’re pressed for time and need a tasty and nutritious snack or a power breakfast to see you through the morning, just make this sandwich.
 Spread your favorite BBQ sauce on multi-grain bread (the more seeds and grains, the better!) and add slices of avocado.
 You can even add mozzarella cheese and toast the sandwich until the cheese is all gooey and delicious.
 This video from Avocados From Mexico shows you a few simple ways to slice and dice an avocado — don’t worry; no expert-level knife skills are required!

-Here’s on last quick tip: if should happen to only use half of an avocado, here’s you can easily preserve half of it for later by squeezing some lemon or lime juice on it, covering it with plastic wrap and placing it in the fridge.
+Here’s one last quick tip: if you should happen to only use half of an avocado, here’s how you can easily preserve half of it for later by squeezing some lemon or lime juice on it, covering it with plastic wrap and placing it in the fridge.

 Enjoy that summery feeling— no matter what day of the week it is!